tshoniunathi/AWS-ReStart-Journey/00_Certifications/SimuLearn_Databases in Practice.md

-## ⚗️SimuLearn: Databases in Practice Certificate
+## ⚗️SimuLearn- Databases in Practice Certificate

 ### Overview
 In this assignment I reviewed a real world scenario where an insurance company wanted to help their DB administrators spend less time in operational tasks like patching and managinf DB infrastructure; they also wanted a solution that will improve database availability and efficiency.